Frequently Asked Questions

 How do I find out about Work Study or scholarships?

 Work Study is provided through the financial aid offer process by submitting a FAFSA or WASFA.
-If a student was not awarded Work Study but is interested, they may contact the Student Employment Center to discuss eligibility requirements.
-The Student Employment Center also offers many non-Work Study on or off campus jobs.
+If a student was not awarded Work Study but is interested, they may contact the Work Study Center to discuss eligibility requirements.
+The Work Study Center also offers many non-Work Study on or off campus jobs.
 Work Study allows students to earn money by working a part-time job, usually at Western or at a nonprofit organization, to use towards their educational expenses.
-For more information, contact the Student Employment Center.
+For more information, contact the Work Study Center.

 The WWU Scholarship Center is available to assist students and their families as they search and apply for scholarships.
 The awarding of a scholarship represents not only a significant source of financial assistance, but recognition of your special achievements and an investment in your potential.
 For more information contact the Scholarship Center.